CAS hands Russia two-year ban from Olympics, World Cup, World Championship — Afriupdate

 “To once again escape a meaningful consequence proportional to the crimes, much less a real ban, is a catastrophic blow to clean athletes, the integrity of sport, and the rule of law.”

-In this article: CASOlympic GamesWorld Cup
+Related topics: CASOlympic GamesWorld Cup

 Next Post